13 Best Places to visit in December in India – Beyond Goa

 Besides the top tourist attractions, there are also a lot of opportunities to watch daily life at Udaipur’s bazaars or at the Ghats of Pichola lake.
 A lot of travelers stay much longer in Udaipur than they originally plan because of the relaxed atmosphere and the number of things to do.

-- How to reach: It is easy to reach Udaipur by train from Ajmer and Delhi.
+It is easy to reach Udaipur by train from Ajmer and Delhi.
 Alternatively, you can fly from Delhi, Mumbai or Jaipur into Udaipur airport.

-12. Bikaner and the Thar Desert, Rajasthan
+15. Bikaner and Thar Desert of Rajasthan

 Ellie & Ravi , Soul Travel Blog